March 19th, 2021 | Pencils of the Digital Era

 Similarly, millions of people use the Pomodoro technique to organize their working day, yet, there are no good online Pomodoro timers.
 Most timers only allow you to set fixed 25 minutes for work and 5 minutes for breaks as it was done in the original version of Pomodoro, while most people (including me) have their own preferred rhythm.
 Even if some of the timers offer that option to customize slots, they usually have a very poor graphic design and no additional options.

 There are also applications such as TimeOut and Stretchy, but they are also inconvenient to use (e.g., in TimeOut, your working scheme must start from a break unless you buy a paid plan).
 I feel that no one took this opportunity seriously yet, and no one sees potential in creating this tool (used by millions of people daily!) in an attractive and engaging way.

 3. Hundreds of missing WordPress plugins.

-As a summary, there are thousands and thousands of millionaires who built businesses around very simple solutions that could be coded in a day.
-While others are too busy saving the world and building following on social media, these folks are becoming wealthy in the comfort of their own homes and away from the public eyes.
+In summary, there are thousands and thousands of millionaires who built businesses around very simple solutions that could be coded in a day.
+While others are too busy saving the world and building a following on social media, these folks are becoming wealthy in the comfort of their own homes and away from the public eye.
 Producing pencils of the digital era.